hitwill/kin-nodejs-server/README.md

 e.g.
 https://my-server.herokuapp.com?createChannels=true

 This is a one time function you run, to create [channels](https://docs.kin.org/nodejs/sdk#channels) for your account.
-You can re-run this function if you change your private key and/ or salt.
+You can re-run this function if you change your private key and/ or salt (or if you change from Test to Production environments).
 If everything went well, your server should have given you the 'OK' sign.

 ### Usage
 Simply call the server with GET/POST to perform the following functions: